IBMTechSales/klp-workshop-labs/2153-Evaluate-App-TransformationAdvisor/README - Copy.md

     Notice that Transformation Advisor generated the **server.xml** file that includes the Liberty server configuration that has been mapped from the original WebSphere traditional application server.

     When the Transformation Advisors data collector was run against the WebSphere Application server, it analyzed the applications and the WebSphere server configuration.
-The server configuration data was used to generate an appropriate server.xml file to configure the application on Liberty.
+The server configuration data was used to generate an appropriate serer.ml file to configure the application on Liberty.

     a.
 The **Liberty features** that the application uses are configured.